Japanese Special Attack Units: Ohka suicide rocket aircraft

 The Yokosuka MXY-7 Ohka (櫻花) was a purpose-built kamikaze aircraft employed by the Imperial Japanese Navy Air Service towards the end of World War II.
 The US gave the aircraft the Japanese name Baka ("idiot").

 It was a small flying bomb that was carried underneath a Mitsubishi G4M2e "Betty", Yokosuka P1Y Ginga "Frances" (guided Type 22) or planned Heavy Nakajima G8N Renzan "Rita" (transport type 33) bomber to within range of its target; on release, the pilot would first glide towards the target and when close enough he would fire the Ohka's engine(s) and dive onto the ship to destroy it.
 That final approach was almost unstoppable (especially for Type 11) because the aircraft gained tremendous speed.
 Later versions were designed to be launched from coastal air bases and caves, and even from submarines equipped with aircraft catapults, although none were actually used this way.

-Shinryu
+Shinryū

 The Mizuno Shinryū (神龍) was a proposed rocket-powered kamikaze aircraft designed for the Imperial Japanese Navy towards the end of World War II.
 It never reached production.